Ankylosing spondylitis (AS) is a form of inflammatory arthritis that affects the spine and sacroiliac joints in the lower back.

-In most cases ankylosing spondylitis is a mild condition but, when severe, it can be debilitating.
-Treatment aims to minimise symptoms and prevent complications.
-Ankylosing spondylitis can occur at any age, including in children.
-However, it is most likely to develop between the ages of 13 and 35 years and is uncommon after the age of 40 years.
+AS can occur at any age, including in children.
+However, it is most likely to develop between the ages of 15 and 35 years and is uncommon after the age of 40 years.
 It affects men approximately three times more often than women.

 Signs and symptoms

-AS is a systemic condition, meaning it can have an impact on the whole body.
-Fatigue is commonly experienced and other symptoms may include mild fever, loss of appetite (with resulting weight loss) and night sweats.
+AS is a systemic condition, meaning it can affect the whole body.
+Fatigue is commonly experienced and other symptoms may include mild fever, loss of appetite (with resulting weight loss), and night sweats.

-In as many as 40% of patients inflammation of the eye, known as uveitis, is experienced.
-Up to 10% of patients may experience inflammation of the jaw.
-This can lead to difficulty with opening the mouth fully, making eating problematic.
-In rare cases AS can be associated with problems in other parts of the body, including the heart, kidneys, lungs and nerves at the base of the spine.
+As many as 40% of patients may experience symptoms of eye inflammation, including – pain and redness.
+Up to 10% of patients may experience inflammation of the jaw, making it difficult to eat or open the mouth fully.
+In rare cases AS can be associated with problems in other parts of the body, including the heart, kidneys, lungs, and nerves at the base of the spine.

 - A full medical history, including any family history of AS